-There is a skating skills session in the Christmas Holiday – Weds 3rd January 11:30-1:30.
-This can be a taster to see if you’d like lessons or as a one-off to learn new skills, or if you are already having lessons, to have some extra fun in the holiday.
-All levels taken as we have 2 coaches.
+There are skating skills sessions in most holidays – to see what’s coming up, see our events and holidays page.
+This can be a taster to see if you’d like lessons, as a one-off to learn new skills, or if you are already having lessons, to have some extra fun in the holiday.
+All levels are taken in holidays as we have 2 coaches.

 Booking a Skating Lesson

 On the weekends, there is a strict limit of 15 skaters in a lesson and we can only take bookings for the full block – 6 lessons for £22.
 You will make the best progress if you come to a whole block of lessons as each skill builds on the ones before and it’s harder if you miss things out.
 Lessons are for adults or children and anyone aged 5 or over is welcome.

 Adult lessons can be paid at £5 per time and need to be booked each session.

 To book lessons, text or phone Rachel on 0794 7991727 or ask at reception during skating sessions on Wednesday, Friday, Saturday or Sunday.